MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-update-servers.md

 ---

-# Set up Update servers in the VMM compute fabric
+# Set up update servers in the VMM compute fabric

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-Read this article to set up Update servers in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
+Read this article to set up update servers in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
 The article includes prerequisites, instructions for adding a WSUS server to the fabric, explains how to set update baselines and how to run a scan.
 You can also create update exemptions.

 ## Overview